 Abel offered his sacrifice in faith.
 In his offering he acknowledged he was a sinner, outside of paradise, and away from the presence of God.
 By his sacrifice Abel understands that death had come in.
 Without the shedding of blood there is no remission (Heb.
 9:22).
 Death and blood were a requisite.
 Through his “more excellent sacrifice” he drew near to God.

 This is the moral basis of the difference between Cain and Abel.
 This is the reason for God’s preference of Abel over Cain.
 Abel brings a blood sacrifice that speaks of Jesus Christ and the value of His work, and by this he gains a standing before God – a witness that he was righteous (Heb.
 11:4).
 Cain offers his own works, his own efforts to God.
 Cain thinks he can approach God just as he is.
 He thinks he is acceptable to God in his present state, by what he was in himself.
-One sacrifice glorifies God in type – Abel’s.
+Abel was aware of his condition as a sinner, driven away from God’s paradise; Cain was indifferent to his state before God.
+One sacrifice glorifies God – Abel’s.
 The other sacrifice glorifies man – Cain’s.
 God has respect for one, while He has no respect for the other.

 It should not be difficult to see the types and shadows that are presented through this story by the Spirit.
 Cain and his sacrifice represents Judaism – the religion of human effort and what man might make of himself, by himself, by his own sweat and labors.
 Cain presents to God the fruits of the curse on mankind in Adam.
 “For as many as are of the works of the law are under a curse…” (Gal.
 3:10) All of Judaism is of the works of the law.
 All Israel was under a curse.
-The Jews sought acceptance from God in the same way that Cain did – by presenting themselves in their own efforts and labors.
+The Jews sought acceptance from God in the same way that Cain did – by presenting themselves in their sinful state by their own human effort and labor.
 Israel sought a right standing (righteousness) before God, but by what means did they employ? – by the works of the law and seeking to establish their own righteousness (Rom.
-9:30-32, 10:1-3).
+9:30-32, 10:1-3, Phill.
+3:9).

 But the type goes further.
 Cain not only represents the religion, but he also is type of the Jews themselves.
 Cain killed his brother.
 Jesus came to His own, but they rejected Him (John 1:11).
 They crucified Him and put Him to death.
 When Jesus returns to save Israel, it is said, “Then they will look on Me whom they have pierced; they will mourn for Him as one mourns for his only son, and grieve for Him as one grieves for a firstborn…and someone will say to Him, ‘What are these wounds in your hands?’
 Then He will answer, ‘Those with which I was wounded in the house of my friends.'”
 (Zech.
 12:10, 11:6)

 Christianity is not a religion that you can “do.”
 All the religions of the world, including Judaism, are religions that man “does.”
 They are religions based on the principle of human responsibility – human effort and human works.
-That is why the adherents of these religions will fight and defend them so strenuously.
+That is why the adherents of these religions will fight and defend them so strenuously, even with violence (the violence itself becomes their efforts and works to be pleasing to God – John 16:2).
 Man is proud of what he can do and he loves to compare himself to others.
 He loves to have a reason for boasting.
 Cain could boast of his labors and sweat, but Abel had no reason for boasting.
 Why?
 “By faith Abel offered to God a more excellent sacrifice than Cain…” Christianity is by faith – it is a reckoning on the perfect sacrifice of Christ to provide the believer his basis of standing before God, and therefore receiving his acceptance and blessing.
 Faith excludes all human boasting (Rom.
 3:27-28, Eph.
 2:8-9).